 The department chair/supervisor and the dean/director are responsible for reviewing each disclosure to determine if there is a potential conflict of interest.
 Under the federal regulations, a conflict will be deemed to exist if a Significant Financial Interest may directly and significantly affect the design, conduct, or reporting of the research.
 The university, through the department chair/supervisor and dean/director, is required to manage, reduce or eliminate the conflict.
 Conditions that might be imposed in such cases include public disclosure of the conflict, modification of the research design, or monitoring of the research by independent reviewers.
 If adequate measures are not feasible, the employee may have to discontinue the compensated activities, divest himself or herself of the financial interest, or discontinue the research.
 The employee must abide by the conditions under which the research is permitted.

 In order to certify compliance with these federal regulations, RSP procedures requires that all investigators and other key personnel on DHHS, NSF and United States Department of Education (U.S. ED) proposals complete and sign a Conflict of Interest/Outside Employment Disclosure Form before the proposal is submitted by RSP.
 The form should be part of the package submitted for review and approval through the usual departmental, college and unit approval process using the Internal Routing Form (IRF) (Word).
-It is the PI's responsibility to ensure that Disclosure of Significant Financial Conflict of Interest form for all investigators (including co-PIs and other employees responsible for the design, conduct, and reporting of the research) are obtained on a timely basis in order to meet proposal application deadlines.
+It is the PI's responsibility to ensure that Significant Financial Interest Disclosure Form (Word) for all investigators (including co-PIs and other employees responsible for the design, conduct, and reporting of the research) are obtained on a timely basis in order to meet proposal application deadlines.

 Regardless of whether or not a conflict exists, the proposal will be submitted to the agency.
 The form is kept on file in RSP and is not sent to the agency.
 However, an institutional certification that the university's policy is active and in compliance with the federal regulation will be transmitted to the agency.